la2050/archive/_projects/2015/reunifying-children-with-their-incarcerated-parents-in-prisons-throughout-california.md

     GOTB will partner with local universities to provide expertise and graduate school interns as art therapists.
 The grant will be fully utilized by CRJW to expand Camp Suzanne.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    The cost will be $100,000 to expand the program this summer.
-Future expansion will be covered by community fundraising efforts and additional grant funding.
-As a grassroots organization, Get On The Bus raises 80% of its program funds from community events.
-We also just received a three year for program expansion strategizing and strategic planning.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "Camp Suzanne\r\nPrison Camp Staff: $60,000\r\nFood, Lodging & Transportation: $20,000\r\nArt Therapy: $15,000\r\nCurriculum Materials: $5,000\r\n"
   How do you plan to scale the success of your proposal?: "Success will be measured by achieving the following outcomes: \r\n1) Participating children will have the opportunity to strengthen their parental bonds, helping to alleviate their fears and uncertainties around their parent's absence.\r\n2) Parents receiving a visit are 13-25% less likely to re-offend following re-entry (longitudinal studies in Minnesota and Florida document decreased recidivism rates as a result of even one visit from a family member, mentor or clergy).\r\n3) Volunteers and the general public will have a greater appreciation for the plight of children with a parent in prison and may be more receptive to restorative justice-based reforms.\r\n4) Camp Suzanne’s successful pilot implementation will grow to impact the lives of a greater number of children and their incarcerated parents through program expansion. \r\n"
 areas_impacted: ''
 partners: ''